jorgemanrubia/truncato/README.md

 * `max_length`: The size, in characters, to truncate (`30` by default)
 * `tail`: The string to append when the truncation occurs ('...' by default)
 * `count_tags`: Boolean value indicating whether tags size should be considered when truncating (`true` by default)
+* `filtered_attributes`: Array of attribute names that will be removed from the output.
+This allows you to make the truncated string shorter by excluding the content of attributes you can discard in some given context, e.g HTML `style` attribute.

 ## Performance